TaiseiYamana/SCDD/README.md

 Dataset : `Office-31`

 ### Analysis
 - Running the '/source/analysis.py' can  visualize the cross-domain feature representation of the trained model using T-SNE.
-At the same time, it creates a confusion matrix for the target domain.
+At the same time, confusion matrix for the target domain is created.

 - A sample of the code can be run in analysis.sh.
 ```